-The internet is just full of creepy crawly spider bot traffic and most of the time I could care less of these types of pests.
-It’s not like I jump out of my seat when I see a bug crawl across my desk, or anything like that, unlike my wife who will basically lock herself in her room until I’ve verified the “kill” with photographic evidence.
-I’m sure most of you can relate!
+The internet is just full of creepy crawly spider bot traffic and most of the time I could not care less of these types of pests.

-So why care about ones we can’t even see?
+So why care about things we can’t even see!?

 Bad Bot Traffic

 Based on the verified quality of the traffic visitor your website, your site will get a letter grade (A+, A, A-, B+…) on this page that corresponds to the level of human traffic on your page.
 The closer you are to an A+, the better your website and marketing strategy is doing! – source

 Negative Effects of Bad Bots